France says has begun military intervention in Mali

 KABUL An explosion and gunfire were reported near a military hospital in the Afghan capital, Kabul, close to the U.S. embassy, officials said on Wednesday.

-PARIS France said it launched a military operation in Mali on Friday to help the government there stem a push southwards by Islamist rebels who control much of the north, in a turnaround from its earlier stance against intervention by its forces.
+PARIS France launched military intervention in Mali on Friday to help the government there stem a push southwards by Islamist rebels who control much of the north, President Francois Hollande said.

-President Francois Hollande said a surge by the rebels into new territory this week had heightened the security situation and prompted France, backed by the U.N.
-Security Council and West African nations, to respond to a plea for help from its former colony.

-Foreign Minister Laurent Fabius said he would not reveal strategic details of the intervention - such as whether French troops were on the ground - while it was ongoing so as to limit the rebels' knowledge of the operation but he confirmed that French forces carried out an air strike.

-He urged the roughly 6,000 French expatriates in Mali to leave the country if possible, but diplomatic sources said no evacuations were planned for the time being.

-Fabius also said that measures had been taken to safeguard the Malian capital Bamako.

-Hollande said backing from the Security Council, which met on Thursday over the Malian request, provided the legal framework for France to intervene in the crisis and said he was supported by West African nations.
+He said United Nations Security Council resolutions provided the legal framework for him to respond to a request made on Thursday by Mali's interim president for military assistance.
+Hollande said he was supported by West African nations.

+"French forces brought their support this afternoon to Malian army units to fight against terrorist elements," Hollande said in a brief statement to reporters in Paris.
+"This operation will last as long as is necessary."

 Western powers fear that the al Qaeda-linked militants, who seized the northern two-thirds of Mali in April and pushed south to seize the central town of Konna this week, will seek to use the vast desert zone as a springboard for international attacks.

-"The terrorists should know that France will always be there when the rights of a people, those of Mali who want to live freely and in a democracy, are at issue," Hollande said as he announced the military operation to reporters in Paris.
+"The terrorists should know that France will always be there when the rights of a people, those of Mali who want to live freely and in a democracy, are at issue," Hollande said.

-Diplomatic sources said French forces would focus on halting the rebels' advance and would then pause to decide their next steps.

-Fabius said French Defence Minister Jean-Yves Le Drian would brief reporters further on the military operation on Saturday.

-The Defence Ministry in Mali said Nigeria and Senegal were also providing assistance against the Islamist insurgents but Fabius said he could not confirm that.
+The defence ministry of Mali, which is a former French colony, said that Nigeria and Senegal were also providing assistance against the Islamist insurgents.

-(Additional reporting by Julien Ponthus, Elizabeth Pineau and Vicky Buffery; Writing by Catherine Bremer; Editing by Alison Williams)
+(Reporting by Julien Ponthus and Elizabeth Pineau; Writing by Catherine Bremer; Editing by Mark Heinrich)

 KABUL An explosion and gunfire were reported near a military hospital in the Afghan capital, Kabul, close to the U.S. embassy, officials said on Wednesday.